neurolabusc/nii2mesh/README.md

 This tool converts a NIfTI 3D voxel image to a triangulated mesh.
 It can save meshes in in the GIfTI (.gii), mz3, obj, ply, FreeSurfer (.pial), stl, vtk, formats.
 You can use [dcm2niix](https://github.com/rordenlab/dcm2niix) to convert DICOM images to NIfTI.
 The software is written in pure C (rather than C++).

+## Live Demo

+ - The [live demo web page](https://github.com/rordenlab/nii2meshWeb) allows you to use nii2mesh without installing any software on your computer.

 ## Compiling

 For Unix computers (Linux, macOS), you can build the executable using the make command: